 - The activity must be evaluated to analyze the changes in the target audience’s skills, performance, or patient outcomes as a result of the activity.

-As part of the planning process, the OCPD CE Planning Packet (provided once a Request for Activity Certification has been submitted and approved) will ask for detailed information in order to confirm that the activity is planned, implemented, and evaluated in accordance with accreditation criteria.
+As part of the planning process, the OCPD Needs Assessment and Educational Planning Tool (provided once a Request for Activity Certification has been submitted and approved) will ask for detailed information in order to confirm that the activity is planned, implemented, and evaluated in accordance with accreditation criteria.

 Roles and Responsibilities

 Course Director and Planning Committee Member roles and responsibilities help ensure planning team members are aware of the role they play in developing a successful educational activity.

 For full service activity planning, contact OCPD ideally 9-12 months prior to the date of your activity.
 If your activity is 6-9 months away, OCPD may still be able to work with you but don’t delay in completing the Request for Activity Certification.

 For activity certification or activity certification plus registration, contact OCPD at least 6 months prior to the date of your activity.
 If your activity is less than 6 months away, OCPD may still be able to work with you but don’t delay in completing the Request for Activity Certification.